 Did you know that there are over 10 000 bird species in the world?
 And North America is a home to no less than 914 bird species!
 With so many birds out there, I am sure we will attract a few to your yard using this simple DIY bird feeder!

 Northern Cardinals, Mourning Dove, American Robin, European Starling and House Sparrow are just some of the most common backyard birds in the USA.
-You can enjoy the company of many colorful bird species by placing the bird feeder out for them to feed.
-See how to attract Cardinals to your yard to learn more about attracting Cardinals.
+You can enjoy the company of many colorful bird species such as Cardinals and Blue Jays by placing the bird feeder out for them to feed.

 The best thing is that you don’t need to spend a lot of money on a bird feeder because you can make one at home.
 A few basic supplies found in most stores and 30 minutes of your time is all you need.
 If you have children, this will be a perfect crafty project for the entire family!